our sous chef

 I hope you enjoy Betty’s Cook Nook and that you make a few recipes and share them with your favorite people.

-Through food, all things are possible.
+With the love of food all things are possible.

 Founder and “Nostalgic Food Blogger” of Betty’s Cook Nook